goblimey/flightinfo/README.md

 I read that Spring Boot and JSPs don't work so well together, so this time I used Thymeleaf, which I've not used before.

+## Unit Testing

+I did some unit testing,
+but there are gaps.
+There could be a lot more testing of error cases, for example illegal data in the CSV, the user entering junk data, and so on.